lsst-ts/ts_wep_new/README.md

 Looking at this file we see that the four tasks we will run are:

 - `lsst.ip.isr.isrTask.IsrTask`
-- `lsst.ts.wep.task.GenerateDonutCatalogWcsTask.GenerateDonutCatalogWcsTask`
+- `lsst.ts.wep.task.generateDonutCatalogWcsTask.GenerateDonutCatalogWcsTask`
-- `lsst.ts.wep.task.CutOutDonutsCwfsTask.CutOutDonutsCwfsTask`
+- `lsst.ts.wep.task.cutOutDonutsCwfsTask.CutOutDonutsCwfsTask`
-- `lsst.ts.wep.task.CalcZernikesTask.CalcZernikesTask`
+- `lsst.ts.wep.task.calcZernikesTask.CalcZernikesTask`

 2. Run the `pipetask` from the command line: